geostyler/geostyler/src/Component/Symbolizer/Field/OpacityField/OpacityField.example.md

-This demonstrates the use of OpacityField.
+This demonstrates the use of `OpacityField`.

 ```jsx
 const React = require('react');